vreddhi/Akamai_Audit/README.md

-# RuleUpdater
+# Audit

-Python script to add/delete rules in Akamai delivery configuration.
+Python script to audits groups and properties.
 The script can:
-- Add a new rule after/before a rule.
-- Delete a rule
-- Replace a rule
-- Download a Rule
-- Add a bahevior
-- Delete a behavior
+- List all groups
-- List all the rules
+- List all properties
+- WAF Protection Status

 ## Installation